dm-io dot

 First Aid Kit

-This item is pretty self-explanatory, but it’s worth remembering that you should keep some sort of first aid kit in the name of emergency preparedness.
-Think bandaids, gauze, medical tape, instant ice packs, and more.
-Many stores offer cost-effective first aid kits made for stowing away in a car, otherwise you can build your own.
+A well-stocked first aid kit is the cornerstone of any car emergency kit.
+Think bandages, antiseptic wipes, gauze, adhesive tape, scissors, pain relievers, tweezers, and instant ice packs.
+Many stores offer cost-effective kits made specifically for stowing in a car, or you can build your own.

 Sun Protection